-5.6 Multiple Regression with SAS
+3.5 Multiple Regression with SAS

-It is often good to start with a textbook example, so that interested students can locate a more technical discussion of what is going on.
-The following example is based on the "Dwaine Studios" Example from Chapter 6 of [14].
-The cases correspond to photographic portrait studios in 21 towns.
+It is always good to start with a textbook example, so that interested students can locate a more technical discussion of what is going on.
+The following example is based on the "Dwaine Studios" Example from Chapter 6 of [3].
+The observations correspond to photographic portrait studios in 21 towns.
 In addition to sales (the dependent variable), the data file contains number of children 16 and younger in the community (in thousands of persons), and per capita disposable income in thousands of dollars.
 Here is the SAS program.

 '''

 / appdwaine1.sas /

-options linesize=79 noovp formdlim='';
+options linesize=79;

 title 'Dwaine Studios Example from Chapter 6 (Section 6.9) of Neter et al';

 title2 'Just the defaults';

 data portrait;

-infile 'dwaine.data';
+infile 'dwaine.dat';

 input kids income sales;

 proc reg;

-'''

-'''

 model sales = kids income;

 / model DV(s) = IV(s); /

 '''